 Ph.D., University of California, Los Angeles, 2014

-In addition to my basic research on couple and family processes, I am interested in preventive and therapeutic interventions for couples and families.
-I am currently co-PI (with Leann Birch) on a 4-year grant from the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK) focusing on first-time African American mothers and their infants.
-In collaboration with the Center for Family Research at the University of Georgia and Augusta University Medical Center, this project examines whether providing mothers of newborns with responsive parenting guidance to promote infant sleep and soothing can reduce rapid weight gain for African American infants born in low SES contexts, and also examines the risk and protective factors (e.g., depressive symptoms, contextual stress, relationship support/strain) that may affect program efficacy.
-This study will advance our understanding of family dynamics and health during the newborn period and represents an important step in efforts to reduce obesity risk among low income African Americans.
+I am currently co-PI (with Leann Birch) on a 4-year grant from the National Institutes of Diabetes and Digestive and Kidney Diseases (NIDDK) testing two interventions for first-time African American mothers and their newborn infants.
+This study will advance our understanding of family dynamics and health during the transition to parenthood and represents an important step in efforts to reduce health disparities among low income African Americans.

 A secondary area of interest is family and mental health issues among lesbian, gay, bisexual and transgender (LGBT) populations.
 I have examined family functioning among LGBT adolescents, same-sex couples, and same-sex parents and their adoptive children.